0/Freenode-regex-quiz/tests/readme.txt

 -----

 Added feature to add substitution comparison to any task
-sub: "text", "replacement", "expected output"
+sub: "text", "replacement", "comparator", "expected output" replacement can be \1 etc too